Table of Contents

 The Road to Tower Fall on Tower Creek

-The waterfall is best viewed from a distance.
-Just off the Grand Loop road, parking is beside the Tower Fall General Store.
-From the overlook at the end of the parking area, we took in the scenic beauty.
-The area is a mix of forests, meadows, and rocky terrain.
+You get the best view of Tower Fall from a distance.
+Just off the Grand Loop Road, park beside the Tower Fall General Store.
+From the overlook at the end of the parking area, we soaked in the scenic beauty.
+The surrounding landscape mixes forests, meadows, and rocky terrain.

-The pass is named after a former British politician, Edward William Dunraven, who visited the area in the late 19th century.
-Dunraven Pass is situated at an elevation of 8,859 feet (2,700 meters) above sea level and is the highest point on the park’s Grand Loop Road.
+Dunraven Pass is named after former British politician Edward William Dunraven, who visited the area in the late 19th century.
+The pass sits at an elevation of 8,859 feet (2,700 meters) above sea level, making it the highest point along the park’s Grand Loop Road.

 The area around the pass is home to a variety of hiking trails, including the Mount Washburn Trail, which offers panoramic views of the park from its summit.
 The park services notes that this pass is typically open from late May through October, depending on weather conditions.